John-Brandon/MakahGW/README.md

 ## Project notes:

-1. Results from the the version of the code obtained from AEP have been checked against those reported during 2012 and found to be identical.
+1. Results from the the version of the code obtained from AEP (i.e. the root commit on the `master` branch) have been checked against those reported during 2012 and found to be identical.

 2. Reasons and corresponding IDs for stopping the hunt (see also the `Reason` vector in code):
      1. 2 strikes total during summer hunt year.